FAQ's ABOUT WHAT I CAN DO WITH MY PROPERTY

 Answer – Call the State Board of Electricity (651-284-5064) Their web site address is: www.doli.state.mn.us

-Answer – If you live within the National Forest Boundary, call the US Forest Service – Walker area (218-547-1044).
-If you live in other areas of the county, call the local Minnesota DNR Forestry office, or local fire warden.
+Answer – Burning permits and information about burning restrictions can also be obtained online from the DNR website.
+If you live within the National Forest Boundary, you may call the US Forest Service – Walker area (218-547-1044) for more information.
+If you live in other areas of the county, you may also call the local Minnesota DNR Forestry office, or local fire warden.

 Answer – A Shoreland Alteration permit is required from the Cass County Environmental Services Department (ESD) for any proposed project within the building setback area including vegetation removal, access paths, stairways, platforms, retaining walls, removal of spoil material from harbors, or ice ridge alterations.
 Shoreland Alteration or Conditional Use permits are also required for the movement of soil, depending on quantities.